9littlebees/so1um/so1um-06.md

 ## Create your hero.

 Roll 3d6 once each for **Body** (*physical prowess & health*), **Mind** (*mental capacity & intelligence*), **Spirit** (*spunk & willpower*).
 Count dice with even #s for each stat.
 If no even numbers are rolled, the stat equals 1.
 For Hit Points roll 2d6, count the evens and add this to Body score.
-Heroes begin with one cliché, roll 2d6, and gain one cliché for each even number rolled.
+Heroes begin with one cliché, roll 2d6, and gain one extra cliché for each even number rolled.
 If you wish, determine a past, looks, quirks, etc. Be creative and stuff.

 ## Determine goals & the first scene.